brentvollebregt/nitratine.net/posts/how-to-get-mouse-clicks-with-python/post.md

     pass
 ```

-Link these methods to the listener instance with the function names as the args; I have named the methods as the are defined in the listener class.
+Link these methods to the listener instance with the function names as the args; I have named the methods as they are defined in the listener class.
 Now when an action occurs, one of these methods will be run.

 ```python
 with Listener(on_move=on_move, on_click=on_click, on_scroll=on_scroll) as listener: